Tiger Jeet Singh: All Japan Pro Wrestling (1981–1990)

 He defeated Seiji Sakaguchi in 1976 to win the NWF Asian title and remained champion until making a jump to All-Japan Pro Wrestling in 1981.
 Singh wrestled in the main event of the joint New Japan-All Japan card in Tokyo in 1978 with Abdullah the Butcher to take on the Japanese dream team of Inoki and Giant Baba.
 Singh would later team with Abdullah frequently.

 Singh defeated El Canek to win the UWA World Heavyweight Championship in Mexico in 1980 and lost the title to Inoki months later.
 Singh regained it but then dropped it back to Canek in 1981.
 In Toronto Singh had one final match for Frank Tunney against Sheik in 1977, when he subbed for no-show Dusty Rhodes.
 Singh defeated Ric Flair in Toronto in 1979, and unsuccessfully challenging Nick Bockwinkel for the AWA title at the Gardens.

 Singh continued to wrestle in Japan into the 1990s and make occasional appearances on indie shows in Toronto.
 In 1990, he teamed with Inoki to defeat Big Van Vader and Animal Hamaguchi in the main event of Inoki's 30th anniversary show in Yokohama.

 Return to New Japan Pro-Wrestling (1991–1995)

 In the early 1990s, Singh wrestled for New Japan Pro-Wrestling.
 On December 18, 1991, Singh lost to Hiroshi Hase in match held in the island of Ganryū-jima.

 Frontier Martial-Arts Wrestling (1992–1994)

 He ventured to Frontier Martial-Arts Wrestling (FMW) in 1992, and had a bloody feud with Atsushi Onita.
-Whilst in FMW Singh teamed with a young Sabu, who also accompanied him to the ring.
+Whilst in FMW Singh teamed with hsi son Tiger Jr. and a young Sabu, who also accompanied him to the ring.
 Singh also wrestled in the main event of the first Heisei Ishingun card in Tokyo in 1994, losing to Shiro Koshinaka in a bout refereed by Inoki.